tuist/tuist/website/markdown/posts/2019-06-21-version-0.16.0/post.md

 ---
 layout: post
-title: Tuist 0.16.0
+title: Tuist 0.16.0 allows users to link system libraries and frameworks
 date: 2019-06-21
 categories: [tuist, release, swift]
-excerpt: This blog post announces Tuist 0.16.0 features, improvements and bug fixes!
+excerpt: From the just released 0.16.0 version of Tuist, users will be able to define dependencies with system libraries and frameworks from their targets.
+Moreover, we added support for customizing the list of input and output files in their target action, and generation of targets with no build settings at all.
+This version also ships with minor improvements and bug fixes that had been reported by users.
 author: ollieatkinson
 ---